There are endless possibilities for ways to make money. However, the world is also full of scammers trying to get a hold of your purse.

 To ensure Monethalia remains free of charge, this post contains affiliate links.

-100 ways you can make money list
+100 legit ways to make money

-1. Unwanted items
+1. Selling unwanted items

 This is the easiest approach to start with.
 Declutter your home and put items you no longer need on gumtree, craiglist or ebay.
 You are unlikely to earn a fortune but at least you make low-risk money.

 Taking it one step further, you could look around in charity shops and car boot sales for cheap items and subsequently re-sell them on ebay (flipping).
 Bear in mind that this would require an initial upfront investment and storage space.